Warren J. Baker: Cal Poly San Luis Obispo

 The California State University's board of trustees named Baker president of Cal Poly San Luis Obispo on May 22, 1979.
 He was the youngest campus president in California State University history.

 As president, Baker noted that fundraising was the biggest need for the university.
 Baker raised approximately $1 billion in new facilities and renovations over three decades.
 He steered Cal Poly San Luis Obispo toward greater support from industry, alumni, and friends, leading what became a record-breaking $264 million Centennial Campaign.
 He shepherded the donation of the 3,200 acre Swanton Pacific Ranch in Santa Cruz by alumnus Albert B. Smith, president of Orchard Supply Hardware.

 Cal Poly San Luis Obispo experienced significant growth under Baker's tenure.
 Under his leadership, Cal Poly increased the breadth of academic programs, adding 20 majors, 72 minors, and 15 master's degree programs.
 In 1993, U.S. News & World Report ranked Cal Poly as the best public university in the West, a title the university has held for 30 consecutive years.
 In 1990, due to attendee riots, Baker suspended Poly Royal, the campus open house.
 Baker was a finalist to become the president of the University of Nebraska system in 1993; he withdrew from contention.

 The Baker Forum, which focuses on the social and economic roles and responsibilities of polytechnic universities, was established by the Cal Poly San Luis Obispo President's Council of Advisors to recognize 20 years of service by Baker and his wife Carly.
 The Warren J. Baker Center for Science and Mathematics, which opened in 2013, is named after Baker.
+It houses lecture rooms, labs, and faculty offices for the university's physical science programs.